Enhanced diHiggs signal from hidden scalar QCD at leading-order scale-symmetry limit: Scale-Invariant Hidden-Scalar QCD in the LOSS limit

-This is the PCDC relation for this potential.
-If we take into account the trace anomaly, the scaling dimension of $T_\mu ^\mu$ should equal that of the nontrivial gluon configuration (condensate): $d[T_\mu ^\mu]=d[(G^a _{\mu \nu})^2]=4+a$, which will be modified by an anomalous dimension $a$ evaluated at some infrared scale, say, $\Lambda_{{HQCD}} \sim {\cal O}(1)\,{\rm TeV}$.
-Thus the parameter $a$ surely corresponds to the anomalous dimension of gluon condensate.
+This is the PCDC relation corresponding to the scale anomaly effect from the last term in Eq.(\ref{LOSS:potential}).
+Note from Eq.(\ref{PCDC:LOSS}) that the scale dimension of $T^\mu_\mu$ has been modified from the canonical dimension 4, by an anomalous dimension $a$ of the gluon condensate evaluated at some infrared scale, say, the hidden QCD scale $\Lambda_{\rm hQCD} = {\cal O}({\rm TeV})$: $d[T_\mu ^\mu]=d[(G_{\mu \nu})^2]=4+a$.
+Thus the parameter $a$ surely plays the role of the anomalous dimension of gluon condensate.